-Some pregnant women use marijuana, and researchers are still unsure how the drug can affect a fetus.
-As a result, most medical experts recommend refraining from smoking weed during pregnancy.
+Some people use cannabis while pregnant.
+However, researchers are still unsure how it can affect a fetus.
+The typical recommendation is to refrain from smoking weed during pregnancy.

 Marijuana is the illicit drug women